 Each House Officer at post-graduate year I (PGY I) is entitled to twenty-one (21) days (including weekends) of non-cumulative vacation leave per year.
-PGY II residents and above are entitled to twenty-eight (28) days (including weekends) of non-cumulative vacation leave per year.
-Vacation leave normally should be taken during training on the home service, not during brief rotations to other services.
+PGY II residents and above are entitled to twentyeight (28) days (including weekends) of non-cumulative vacation leave per year.
 Vacation leave should not ordinarily be requested before or after scheduled holidays.

-Vacation leave must be used during the calendar year.
+Vacation leave must be used during the academic/appointment year.
 No carry forward or accumulation of unused vacation leave is permitted.
-At the end of the calendar year, any unused vacation leave will be forfeited.
+At the end of the academic/appointment year, any unused vacation leave will be forfeited.